MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-forms/index.md

 > **NOTE**: You must be using Visual Studio on Windows to run the UWP version of the app.

 Right-click on the `ZumoQuickStart.UWP` project and select **Set as Startup Project**.
 The "start" button in the top ribbon will show.
-Ensure that the _x86_ configuration and the _Local Machine_ is selected:
+Select the _x86_ configuration and the _Local Machine_:

 ![UWP Configuration](../../media/xamarin-forms/uwp-configuration.png)